Matthew Flinders Professor

 Selected to represent the Australian Society for Biomaterials and Tissue Engineering at Science meet Parliament 2009.

-Major curent research grants:
+Major current and recent research grants:

 Leading the Laboratory of Biomedical Nanotechnology at the College of Medicine and Public Health and conducting leadership, administrative and teaching activities as required.